 Applying QbD Principles to Analytical Development

-Stephen R. Covey said a principle is a natural law, determining action and outcomes.
-The second principle of his 7 Habits of Highly Effective Leaders is to start with the end in mind.
+The second principle of Stephen R. Covey's 7 Habits of Highly Effective Leaders is to "start with the end in mind."
 This happens to be the guiding principle behind Quality by Design (QbD).
 Quality must be designed into the product, or in pharma’s case, the drug or the process.
 Pharma has successfully been applying QbD to developing safe and effective medicines, and is now looking to harness the power of the principle to Analytical Method Development by building quality into the design of an analytical test method.

 Analytical Quality by Design (AQbD) is indeed an extension of QbD, offering a systematic and robust approach to the development of analytical procedures involving all the stages of the product’s lifecycle.